jmmastey/level_up_exercises/dino_catalog/README.md

 ### Technical Notes

 #### Your Application
 Your application will most likely run in the console and have an interactive prompt for user input.
-For example your application might work like this:
+For example it might work something like this:
 ```
 dev-666:~/projects/level_up_exercises/dino_catalog $ ruby ./dinodex.rb